All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 1. Chronic Hepatitis B and C Support

-The most robust clinical evidence for Thymosin Alpha-1 comes from its use in chronic viral hepatitis.
+The most strong clinical evidence for Thymosin Alpha-1 comes from its use in chronic viral hepatitis.
 Multiple randomized controlled trials have demonstrated that Ta1, used alone or in combination with interferon-alpha, significantly improves sustained virological response rates in hepatitis B and C patients.
 A meta-analysis by Iyer et al. (2001, Journal of Viral Hepatitis) found that Ta1 plus interferon therapy doubled the sustained response rate compared to interferon alone.

 Evidence level: Strong.
 Multiple human randomized controlled trials and meta-analyses.